 “Shit ya.
 My gut is a gaping hole.
 Help me get this panel back in place.”
 Shakes tossed the remaining bit of burning cigarette in the direction of the ashtray, and Hemi helped him replace the panel.

-Shakes and Hemi came into the galley of the Prospect with Captain Percy and Bastian already crammed into the tight seating around the table.
-Gregory was working a giant cast iron pan at the stove so heavy with frying rice that the wiry muscles of the arm controlling the pan bulged with the effort of shaking it.
+Shakes and Hemi came into the galley of the Prospect, where Captain Percy and Bastian were already crammed into the tight seating around the table.
+Gregory was at the stove, working a giant cast iron pan so heavy with frying rice that the wiry muscles of his arm bulged with the effort of shaking it.

 Gregory looked up when Hemi and Shakes came in.
 Hemi introduced Shakes.

-“Fuck yeah,” said Shakes eyeing the pile of frying rice, “I ain’t eaten nothing but cold canned pasta for more than a week.”
+“Fuck yeah,” said Shakes, eyeing the pile of frying rice.
+“I ain’t eaten nothing but cold canned pasta for more than a week.”

 “None of your canned garbage food here, Captain Shakes,” said Gregory, grinding the pan back and forth across the range in a way that set small sparks flying.
 “Gotta keep it moving or it’ll burn to the bottom.
 This is real submariner’s food.
-Everything good that can’t go bad: rice, eggs, cabbage…”
+Everything good that can’t go bad: rice, eggs, cabbage . . .”

-“Are you putting that foul slimy-gray pickled cabbage in the rice again Gregory?” asked Bastian, “you’ll be killing submariners if submariner’s food is that fucking real.”
+“Are you putting that foul slimy-gray pickled cabbage in the rice again, Gregory?” asked Bastian.
+“You’ll be killing submariners if submariner’s food is that fucking real.”

 Gregory huffed.
 “My ol’ pap worked a submarine galley in the wars.
-He used to say ‘if you can heat it, you can eat it.’
+He used to say, ‘If you can heat it, you can eat it.’
 And this shit’s gonna be plenty fucking hot.”
-Gregory dumped in an entire container of the questionable pickled cabbage, and stirred it around as the sound of frying drowned out any conversation.
+Gregory dumped in an entire container of the questionable pickled cabbage and stirred it around as the sound of frying drowned out any conversation.

 He declared the rice done a few minutes later.
 “Captain Shakes, for helping us out, you’re up first.”
 Gregory cracked an egg onto a smoking smaller frying pan next to the giant one full of rice.
 As it sizzled on the creosote surface, Gregory dumped huge piles of rice into a big bowl and handed it to Shakes.
 The rice was browned by the black salty sauces Gregory had poured into it, and burned to a crusty-black crunchiness in places.
 Steaming bits of cabbage slithered throughout, flecked with red and black pepper.
 Shakes was about to dig a fork in when Gregory slipped the fried egg on top with a spatula.
-Its white was stained an oily, slightly-gray color, and the glowing orange yolk was held in place by a wiggling skin on the edge of being burst from the pressure of the hot liquid inside.
+Its white was stained an oily, slightly-gray color, and the glowing orange yolk was held in place by a wiggling skin on the edge of bursting from the pressure of the hot liquid inside.

 Shakes grinned before plunging the tines of his fork into the yolk and letting it run into his rice.
 He then started working his way into his bowl with an uninterrupted shoveling motion of his fork from the bowl to his mouth.